WBCS Exe Etc Exam Main Optional Subject Animal Husbandry Veterinary Science Syllabus

 Blood : Constituents of blood, blood cell formation, haemoglobin synthesis, coagulation of blood, hemorrhagic, disorders, anticoagulants.
 Biochemical tests for assessing liver and kidney function.

-Circulatory System : Haemodynamics of circulation, physiology of heart function, Cardiac Cycle, regulation of cardiac output, coronary circulation and ECG, blood pressure and hypertension, osmotic regulation, shock.
+Circulatory System : Haemodynamics of circulation, physiology of heart function, Cardiac Cycle, regulation of cardiac output, coronary circulation and ECG, blood pressure and hypertension, effect of ions on heart, osmotic regulation, shock.

 Excretion : Structure and function of nephron, formation of urine.
 Regulation of electrolyte and